-42 Investment in port infrastructure to support vessel renewal and replacement, and progressive decarbonisation investment would also contribute to reducing emissions across the ferry network and support Scotland's net zero carbon emission targets.
+42 Investment in port infrastructure to support vessel renewal and replacement, and progressive decarbonisation

 Investment in port infrastructure, including power supplies, would complement the introduction of new and upgraded ferry vessels.
 This would help meet the needs of rural and island communities by improving the capacity, resilience, reliability, accessibility and standardisation of ferry services.